bernskioldmedia/bm-wp-experience/README.md

 ### Customizer

-- Enqueues extra CSS from the customizer to a file instead of printing inline.
+- Option to enqueues extra CSS from the customizer to a file instead of printing inline.

 ### Environments